Submitty/submitty.github.io/_docs/instructor/autograding/docker_ui.md

 images on the system to perform autograding.
 You can do this via the Docker UI page available to instructors with the role `Faculty`.
 To check if you have access, click on "My Profile" from the left sidebar.
-If you don't see "Access Level: Faculty", as your sysadmin to give you this access.
+If you don't see "Access Level: Faculty", ask your sysadmin to give you this access.

 From the Docker UI page, you can see what capabilities are